 We couldn’t quite figure out how to dim the display on the H3, though, which might be problematic for your bedroom.

 So, how well does the Pure Evoke H3 perform overall?

 We compared our own research to other Pure Evoke H3 reviews to get a more comprehensive answer to that question.

 One very positive thing about this device is how easy it is to use.

 The screen is intuitive and packed full of information, and the sensitive scroll wheel on the top of the device makes it easy to browse through stations and content.

 It’s also nice to know that you can transform your Pure Evoke DAB radio into a portable device if you want to.
 However, consumers might lament the fact that they have to spend yet another £30 on an already expensive product to get some portability.

-In terms of sound quality, Pure always seems to deliver above average quality, deep tones – particularly in the Evoke series, which is enhanced by the wooden casing on each product.
+In terms of sound quality, Pure always seems to deliver above-average quality and deep tones.
+This is particularly evident in the Evoke series, which is enhanced by the wooden casing on each product.